Marijuana Dispensary Business Plan Example

 Section 7: Funding Request

 This is where you will outline your funding needs, if you have any.
-Clearly explain how much funding your business will require over the next three-to-five years and how you will use the funding.
+Clearly explain how much funding your business will require in its first year versus the next three-to-five years and how you will use the funding.
 Also clarify:

 - Whether you want debt or equity